When Remembering Isn’t Enough

 To help answer these questions, consider the theme of remembering that runs heavily throughout the Bible.
 Looking in depth at the word used for remembering can help us understand how we are called beyond simply recalling or remembering.

 Azakarah (n) “memorial” = a sacrificial term describing the act “which brings the offerer into remembrance before God, or which brings God into honorable remembrance with the offerer.”

 Zakhar (v) “to prick,” “pierce,” “penetrate”

 These definitions help us see that the idea of remembering in Scripture goes well beyond just recollection.
 Action and sacrifice are also significant aspects of remembering.

 Remembering or recalling by itself isn’t enough.
 Without action, we just have a day off work or a reason to eat or spend too much.
 When a call to action accompanies our remembering — which it does throughout Scripture — we find ourselves changed, hopefully for the better, as a result of that active remembering.

-The goal of studying “remembering” in this way is to discover the true purpose remembering should have in our lives.
+The goal of studying remembering, whether we Don’t Forget to Remember or strive for Purposeful Remembering or Active Remembering, is to discover the true purpose remembering should have in our lives.
 With that purpose, we can see the results that active remembering can bring to the life of a Christian.